Shifted dual equivalence and Schur P-positivity: Partitions and tableaux

-In particular, $\Des(T) = \Des(w(T))$, where $w(T)$ is again the reading word of $T$.
+When $w$ is a permutation of length $n$, we have $\Des(w) \subseteq \{1,2,\ldots,n-1\}$.
+When we wish to emphasize $n$, we write $\Des_n$.
+Note that there are $2^{n-1}$ possible descent sets for permutations of length $n$.
+The \emph{descent set} of a standard tableau or a marked standard tableau is the descent set of its reading word.
 For the tableaux in Figure~\ref{fig:SYT}, the descent sets from left to right are $\{1\}, \{2\}, \{3\}$, and for the tableaux in Figure~\ref{fig:shSYT}, the descent sets from left to right are $\{2\}, \{3\}$.

 In addition to the descent set, we will often be interested in the \emph{peak set} and the \emph{spike set}, which can be derived directly from the descent set.
-Given a subset $D$, we have
+For a set $D$, we have